-The Falling Walls Lab is an international forum for the next generation of outstanding innovators and creative thinkers.
-Its aim is to promote exceptional ideas and to connect promising scientists and entrepreneurs from all fields on a global level.
-Participants get the opportunity to present their research work, business model, or initiative to peers, a high-calibre jury made up of experts from academia and business, and the general public – in 3 minutes each.
+Falling Walls Lab is an international forum for the next generation of early-career innovators, trailblazers, creators, and visionaries.
+Its aim is to promote exceptional ideas and connect promising scientists and entrepreneurs from all fields on a global level.
+Participants, also known as Labsters, are given the opportunity to present their research, business model, or initiative to peers, a high-calibre jury of experts from academia and business, and the general public – in just 3 minutes.

 Each year, academic institutions host local Falling Walls Labs to showcase the quality, diversity, and passion of their region’s most innovative minds.
 The winners of these Labs travel to the global Finale in Berlin on 8 November.
 100 Labsters present their work in front of a distinguished jury and showcase their solutions to some of the biggest challenges of our time.
 All finalists win a ticket to attend the Falling Walls Conference, where they meet the world’s movers and shakers of science, business, and policymaking.
 The three winners of the Lab Finale in Berlin are awarded the title “Falling Walls Young Innovator of the Year”.
 They receive a prize money and the opportunity to pitch their idea once again on the grand stage of the Falling Walls Conference.
 The international network of Falling Walls Labs includes renowned academic institutions from over 60 countries.
 Stanford University, the ETH Zurich, the University of Tokyo, and the University of São Paulo are only a few of the universities that have recently participated in the Falling Walls Lab programme.